Bro-chill/ai_agents/README.md

-### This folder is dedicated to projects handling multiple agent
+### This folder is dedicated to projects related to agentic AI